-We analyse the influence of forest structure on temperature sensitivity within the German forest inventory.
-We analyzed forest stands of beech monocultures and spruce monocultures.
-Tree height data are used to calculate forest height (h{max}) and tree height heterogeneity (θ).
-We replace LAI, which is not measured, by basal area (both properties correlate quite well in the forest factory data set; R^2 =0.74).
-The forest stands of each species were classified into six structure classes: three forest height classes which are based on the height of the largest tree in the forest stand (10-15 m, 20-25m and 30-35 m), and two classes representing different tree height heterogeneities (0-1 and >1.6 m).
-We analyse only plots that are located on flat terrain (sloped at less than 15 %) and have a maximum dbh of 0.5 m).
-We fit a linear model to the data of every class using basal area and elevation as input variables to predict above-ground wood productivity (AWP).
+We analysed the influence of forest structure on temperature sensitivity within the German forest inventory (beech monocultures and spruce monocultures.
+Tree height was used to calculate forest height (H_forest) and tree height heterogeneity (θ).
+We replaced LAI, which is not measured, by basal area (both properties correlate quite well in the forest factory data set; $R^2 = 0.74$).
+The forest stands of each species were classified into six structure classes: three classes which are based on the height of the largest tree in the forest stand (10-15 m, 20-25 m and 30-35 m), and two classes representing different tree height heterogeneities (0-1 and >1.6 m).
+Only plots that are located on flat terrain (slop less than 15 %) and have a maximum dbh of 0.5 m) were analysed.
+A linear model was fitted to the data of every class using basal area and elevation as input variables to predict above-ground wood productivity (AWP).